fanpu/vim-better-sml/README.md

 # SML Indentation is broken on so many levels
 ## SML Comments
 ## SML let in end, if then else
+fun fact x =
+let
+  val y = 2
+in
+  y
+end

+should be changed to:

+fun fact x =
+  let
+    val y = 2
+  in
+    y
+  end

 # vim-better-sml